tbm/homepage/content/debian/kirkwood/sheevaplug/install.md

 Note for GuruPlug and DreamPlug users: MMC/SD cards show up as USB devices.
 Therefore, if you're using a MMC/SD card, make sure to follow the instructions for USB devices and not for MMC/SD.
+Furthermore, you'll have to use a different device ID: `0:1` is the internal microSD, `1:1` the external SD card and `2:1` an external USB device, like a USB stick.

 <ul>